Determines if gas contains any ethanol alcohol and reveals the exact percentage.

 Common symptoms of excess alcohol or water in gas:

 Vapor lock and fuel starvation (stalling, hesitation, inability to start engine), corrosion/rusting, premature disintegration of fuel pump, oxygen sensor damage, clogging/plugging of filters, fuel injectors and carburetor, reduced gas MPG...
 More E10 gas problems/damage...

-For prolonged gas storage, it is always safest to leave gas tank empty, when E10 is only gas type available in your area.
+For prolonged gas storage, it is always safest to leave gas tank empty, when ethanol-free gas is unavailable.

 Important: No gas additive can prevent ethanol's natural ability to attract/absorb or remove water in a sedentary engine.
 Products such as Stabil, only "perk-up" stale fuel by increasing energy content; They do NOT prevent or remove water from gas tank.

 After phase separation, most water + alcohol drops to the bottom of the tank -->